shshen-closer/KeCoin_USTC_CausalML_Challenge/README.md

-## Solutions of task3 and task4 are based on our previous work published in KDD'21 -- [Learning Process-Consistent Knowledge Tracing](https://doi.org/10.1145/3447548.3467237).
+## Solutions of task3 and task4 are based on our previous work published in KDD'21 -- [Learning Process-Consistent Knowledge Tracing](https://doi.org/10.1145/3447548.3467237) and its expanded journal version in IEEE TKDE -- [Monitoring Student Progress for Learning Process-Consistent Knowledge Tracing](https://ieeexplore.ieee.org/document/9950313).

 The basic causal insights in this paper and our solution are: